-Where common shares are purchased on the TSX to be delivered to the participant, the Corporation will remit, in cash, to a broker, the product of (a) the number of DSUs credited to the participant's account as at the termination date which the participant has elected to have redeemed and (b) the fair market value on the redemption date, net of applicable withholding taxes, for the purpose of purchasing Common Shares on the TSX for the account of the participant.
+Where common shares are purchased on the TSX to be delivered to the participant, the Corporation will remit, in cash, to a broker, the product of (a) the number of DSU credited to the participant's account as at the termination date which the participant has elected to have redeemed and (b) the fair market value on the redemption date, net of applicable withholding taxes, for the purpose of purchasing Common Shares on the TSX for the account of the participant.
 Common Shares purchased by the broker and any cash remaining from the amount remitted by the Corporation to purchase Common Shares shall then be delivered to the participant.

-The DSU Plan may be amended, suspended or terminated in whole or in part at any time and for any reason by the Board, without prior notice to or approval by any participants or shareholders of the Corporation, provided that no such amendment, suspension or termination shall (i) unless required by law, adversely affect the rights of any participant with respect to DSUs to which the Participant is then entitled under the DSU Plan without the consent of the affected participant; or (ii) contravene applicable laws or regulations.
+The DSU Plan may be amended, suspended or terminated in whole or in part at any time and for any reason by the Board, without prior notice to or approval by any participants or shareholders of the Corporation, provided that no such amendment, suspension or termination shall (i) unless required by law, adversely affect the rights of any participant with respect to DSU to which the participant is then entitled under the DSU Plan without the consent of the affected participant; or (ii) contravene applicable laws or regulations.

-Shareholder approval will be required in the case of: (i) any amendment to the number of shares reserved for issuance under the DSU Plan; (ii) any amendment to the eligibility requirements for participating in the DSU Plan, where such amendment would have the potential of broadening or increasing the participation of insiders of the Corporation; (iii) the extension of any right of a participant under the DSU Plan beyond the date on which such right would originally have expired; and (iv) any amendment to the list of amendments requiring shareholders' approval.
+Shareholder approval will be required in the case of: (i) any amendment to the number of shares reserved for issuance under the DSU Plan; (ii) any amendment to the eligibility requirements for participating in the DSU Plan, where such amendment would have the potential of broadening or increasing the participation of insiders of the Corporation; (iii) the removal or increase of the non-employee director participation limitation; (iv) the extension of any right of a participant under the DSU Plan beyond the date on which such right would originally have expired; and (v) any amendment to the list of amendments requiring shareholders' approval.

-In the event of any reorganization of the Corporation, the DSU Plan will be deemed to have been amended and the Board shall take all necessary action so as to make all necessary adjustments in the number and kind of securities subject to any DSUs outstanding at the time of such reorganization and the exercise price thereof.
+In the event of any reorganization of the Corporation, the DSU Plan will be deemed to have been amended and the Board shall take all necessary action so as to make all necessary adjustments in the number and kind of securities subject to any DSU outstanding at the time of such reorganization and the exercise price thereof.

-The rights or interests of a participant under the DSU Plan, including the DSUs, shall not be assignable or transferable, otherwise than in case of death, and such rights or interests shall not be encumbered by any means.
+The rights or interests of a participant under the DSU Plan, including the DSU, shall not be assignable or transferable, otherwise than in case of death, and such rights or interests shall not be encumbered by any means.

-As of May 8, 2020, 365,506 DSUs were earned and outstanding.
+As of May 7, 2021, 404,399 DSU were earned and outstanding.